21 Oct

 I’ve developed this presentation to help explain the role of the product manager to new and prospective PMs as well as those who will interact with PMs.
 Your feedback is most welcome!

 Edit: Below is the revised and expanded of the original presentation, first seen at my webinar at community.featureplan.com on Nov.
 12, 2008.
-You can view it below or download the original Powerpoint or a PDF.
-The original, much shorter, and much redder version is also available.
+You can view the slides on Slideshare or download the original Powerpoint or a PDF.

 Product Manager 101: What Does A Product Manager Actually Do?